|Home | News | Composers | Catalog | Order||Contact Us | About Us|

 ABOUT THE SONG:

-Sedges are grasses that grow along shorelines and the poet tells us that he hears music when the wind brows over them.
-"They have no song and yet [in the perceiver] they sing" to me is a lovely testimonial to the glorious sounds that abound in nature which we can choose or allow ourselves to experience as music!
-His message can lead to interesting discussions about the role of the listener in music, or the broader question, "What is music and what is not?"
+Sedges are grasses that grow along shorelines and the poet tells us that he hears music when the wind browse over them.
+“They have no song and yet [in the perceiver] they sing"”to me is a lovely testimonial to the glorious sounds that abound in nature which we can choose or allow ourselves to experience as music!
+His message can lead to interesting discussions about the role of the listener in music, or the broader question, &LDQUO;What is music and what is not?&RDQUO;

 Mary Goetze January 2002